Humane Research Australia

-Humane Research Australia (HRA), formerly Australian Association for Humane Research (AAHR), is an Australian-based nonprofit anti-vivisection organisation.
+Animal-Free Science Advocacy, formerly known as Humane Research Australia (HRA), and previously Australian Association for Humane Research (AAHR), is an Australian-based nonprofit anti-vivisection organisation.

 History

 The organisation was founded in 1979 by Ms Elizabeth Ahlston.

 It moved to Melbourne in early 2005 under the stewardship of newly appointed CEO Helen Marston.

-Humane Research Australia works professionally and ethically to develop community-wide awareness of animal experimentation; pursues all reasonable channels to eliminate such experimentation and champions the benefits of realistic, scientifically effective alternatives to all forms of animal usage in research and teaching.
+Animal-Free Science Advocacy works professionally and ethically to develop community-wide awareness of animal experimentation; pursues all reasonable channels to eliminate such experimentation and champions the benefits of realistic, scientifically effective alternatives to all forms of animal usage in research and teaching.

 The Association holds and maintain the following as core principles: